Have I mentioned that I’ve been holding 4DX meetings to progress and drive the one writer in progress forward?

 No… I still don’t think it’s quite there, back to the drawing board of words.
 Words are never as simple to understand, we need a context, that is when understanding appears, instead of fears.

-Thank you for reading, and I hope you all made it through April 1st 2017 unscathed, I had many hilarious moments take place, and I may have to share them with you, because they just might inspire others to write.
+Thank you for reading, and I hope you all made it through April 1st 2017 unscathed, I had many hilarious moments take place, and I may have to share them with you, because they just might inspire others to write and maybe read something new for themselves.

 Written, April 5th 2017, shared as a blog